-- 1. Any of the Parties may at any time request consultations on the interpretation, application, implementation, amendment or enforcement of this Agreement. - 2.
-Such consultations will begin within thirty [30] days from the date in which the other Party receives a written request, unless the Parties agree otherwise.
+- 1. Any of the Parties may at any time request consultations on the interpretation, application, implementation, amendment, or enforcement of this Agreement. - 2.
+Such consultations will begin within thirty (30) days from the date in which the other Party receives a written request unless the Parties agree otherwise.

-Article 32 Dispute Resolution
+Article 32 Dispute resolution

 - 1. If a dispute arises between the Parties concerning the interpretation or application of this Agreement, except those that may arise in relation to Article 8 (Safety) and Article 9 (Security), the aeronautical authorities will attempt to solve it first through consultations and negotiations between them. - 2.
 If the Parties fail to reach an agreement through consultations and negotiations between the aeronautical authorities, they will try to resolve the dispute through diplomatic channels. - 3.
-If the dispute or controversy persists, the States Parties may resort to all of the dispute settlement means foreseen in the Charter of the United Nations.
+If the dispute cannot be settled through diplomatic channels, the dispute shall, at the request of either Contracting Party, be referred to AFCAC, to LACAC or to a person or body for decision by agreement of the Parties (Mediation).